josgabfer/UmbrellaAPI/README.md

-# Sibu
+# UmbrellaAPI
-Sibu is a tool that contains multiple modules to work with different Cisco API interfaces.
+The Umbrella API is a tool that contains multiple modules to work with different Cisco API interfaces.